UoB-COMSM0110/2023-group-22/README.md

 When the player moves the doodler to the left or right, the doodler can land on a platform, and the platform will provide feedback to the doodler.
 The normal platform and fragile platform both return the "jump" feedback, but the fragile platform will disappear at the same time.
 On the other hand, the broken platform will not provide any feedback but disappear when the doodler interacts with it.
 The spring platform and rocket platform provide different types of jumps.
 The spring platform helps the doodler to jump higher, while the rocket reduces gravity, allowing the doodler to fly.
 In addition to the different types of platforms, there are also empty areas where there are no platforms for the doodler to land on.
 When this happens, the game constantly checks whether the doodler is out of the window.
 If the doodler is out of the window, the game is over.
 Furthermore, monsters will appear at random times, intervals, and places.
 If the doodler touches a monster, the game is also over.

-If the player is good enough to reach a certain score, a gravity reverse is triggered, causing the player to go down instead of jumping to avoid touching the ceiling spike.
+If the player is good enough to reach a certain score, a gravity reverse is triggered, causing the player to go downwards instead of jumping to avoid touching the ceiling spike.
 If the doodler touches the ceiling spike, the game is over.

 # Implementation